Connecting researchers with communities, Indigenous organizations, and NWT health research priorities

 “Hotıì t’seeda” is a Tłı̨chǫ language phrase.
 It refers to peace and well-being in mind, body and spirit, and about moving beyond diplomacy to true collaboration so that when we part ways we leave each other in a state of grace.
 Click here for a short audio clip on how to pronounce Hotıì ts'eeda.

-- Build health research and health professional capacity in the NWT.
+- Promote research and knowledge translation (KT) that contributes to improved health outcomes in the NWT.